COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 total_count = adata_raw.X.T + adata_raw.layers["unspliced"].T
 ```

 The default behavior loads the `X` layer of the `Anndata` object as the sum of the spliced and ambiguous counts for each gene and a separate `unspliced` layer as the unspliced counts.
-However, recent work{cite}`Pool2022` and [updated practices](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/release-notes) suggest that the inclusion of unspliced UMIs in the count matrix, even in single-cell RNA-seq data, may increase sensitivity and benefit downstream analyses.
+However, recent work{cite}`Pool2022` and [updated practices](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/release-notes) suggest that the inclusion of unspliced UMIs in the count matrix, i.e., the `X` layer, even in single-cell RNA-seq data, may increase sensitivity and benefit downstream analyses.
 While the best way to make use of this information is the subject of ongoing research, since `alevin-fry` automatically quantifies spliced, unspliced, and ambiguous reads in each sample, the count matrix containing the total counts for each gene can be simply obtained as follows:

 ```python
 # run in python